Medical training: The key role of equipment care

 1. Routine maintenance awareness

-Basic knowledge of cleaning, checking calibration, and scheduled servicing helps avoid sudden malfunctions.
+Basic knowledge of cleaning, calibration checks, and scheduled servicing helps avoid sudden malfunctions.
 This also reduces long-term operational costs.

 2. Safe use and handling

-Training staff to understand user manuals, manufacturer protocols, and safe transport/storage methods helps prevent damage and extends the equipment’s life.
+Training staff to understand user manuals, manufacturer protocols, and safe transport/storage methods helps prevent damage and extends equipment life.

 3. Reporting and troubleshooting

-Encouraging staff to spot irregularities early and report them promptly ensures that potential issues are addressed before they affect patient care.
+Encouraging staff to spot irregularities early and report them promptly ensures that potential issues are addressed before they impact patient care.

 📘 Recommended Resource: WHO Medical Device Technical Series – Maintenance of Medical Equipment